 Dropbox and Backblaze

 - Backblaze is unlimited, so it won’t stop working when you reach your account limit.
 There is no limit.
-So for just $5/month your data is backed up – no fuss.
+So for just $5/month your data is backed up—no fuss.
+See how all online backup services compare.

 - Better yet, Backblaze will even back up your Dropbox folder, even if it is located on your desktop, making sure your data is safe.

 Dropbox lets you share and sync files with ease.
-Backblaze backs up all of your computer’s essential data to the cloud – that includes the contents of your computer’s Dropbox folder.
-Together they provide you with the flexibility to share your data as desired and the piece of mind in knowing it is automatically and safely backed up.
+Backblaze backs up all of your computer’s essential data to the cloud—that includes the contents of your computer’s Dropbox folder.
+Together they provide you with the flexibility to share your data as desired and the peace of mind in knowing it is automatically and safely backed up.